 One Second In Your Brain - Jeremy Nathans (Johns Hopkins/HHMI)

 Inside the eye, the human eye is an organ of the sensory nervous system that reacts to visible light & allows the use of visual information for various purposes including seeing things, keeping balance, & maintaining circadian rhythm.
 Mark 9:47 & if thine eye offend thee, pluck it out: it is better for thee to enter into the kingdom of God with one eye, than having two eyes to be cast into hell fire: There are 137 Million Light sensitive cells in the retina & the fluid surrounding the eye is changed 15 times a day the human eye is 576 megapixels along with proteoglycans, elastin and glycoproteins, the sclera is composed of collagen fibrils – with heterotypic structures of types I and III collagen (but including small amounts of types V and VI) – arranged in discontinuous fibers of variable diameters in interlacing fiber bundles or defined lamellar patterns , the human eye works like a lens and lens are made of glass a common material, primarily composed of silica (sand), soda ash (sodium carbonate), and limestone (calcium carbonate), which are heated to form a molten state and then rapidly cooled, depending on the desired properties, other oxides like calcium, potassium, aluminum, and boron are added to improve characteristics such as conductivity, biocompatibility, temperature resistance, rigidity, and transparency.
 Calcium carbonate, sodium carbonate ,calcium, potassium, aluminum, silica and boron minerals can be purchased from iherb.com a vital kosher supplement with 71 minerals called Nature's Plus Trace Minerals i ordered from iherb.com with no regret Natures Plus Trace Minerals supplement facts 1 Aluminum 2 Antimony 3 Barium 4 Beryllium 5 Bismuth 6 Boron 7 Bromine 8 Calcium 9 Cerium 10 Cesium 11 Chlorine 12 Chromium 13 Cobalt 14 Copper 15 Dysprosium 16 Erbium 17 Europium 18 Fluorine 19 Gadolinium 20 Gallium 21 Germanium 22 Gold 23 Hafnium 24 Holmium 25 indium 26 iodine 27 iridium 28 iron 29 Lanthanum 30 Lithium 31 Lutetium 32 Magnesium 33 Manganese 34 Molybdenum 35 Neodymium 36 Nickel 37 Niobium 38 Nitrogen 39 Oxygen 40 Osmium 41 Palladium 42 Phosphorus 43 Platinum 44 Potassium 45 Praseodymium 46 Rhenium 47 Rhodium 48 Rubidium 49 Ruthenium 50 Samarium 51 Scandium 52 Selenium 53 Silicon 54 Silver 56 Sodium 57 Strontium 58 Sulfur 59 Tantalum Tellurium 60 Terbium 61 Thallium 62 Thorium 63 Thulium 64 Tin 65 Titanium 66 Tungsten 67 Vanadium 68 Ytterbium 69 Yttrium 70 Zinc 71 Zirconium // Calcium is involved in various eye functions, including the proper functioning of photoreceptors (cells that detect light) and the maintenance of the integrity of the eye's structures Yes, fructose, a type of sugar found naturally in fruits and also added to many processed foods, can contribute to blurry vision.
-This is because high blood sugar levels, including those caused by fructose consumption, can lead to swelling of the lens in the eye, affecting its ability to focus properly, resulting in temporary blurry vision. in nomine Patris et FiLii et Spiritus Sancti peace be still
+This is because high blood sugar levels, including those caused by fructose consumption, can lead to swelling of the lens in the eye, affecting its ability to focus properly, resulting in temporary blurry vision, rheum is due to high carb & sugar intake the sclera is composed of collagen fibrils in nomine Patris et FiLii et Spiritus Sancti peace be still

 https://www.youtube.com/watch?v=eySkNWTI03Q